Updated January 13, 2019, to include recent keyboard app additions and a focus on Samsung’s Galaxy Smartwatch line.

-Sadly, while the Samsung Gear S3 is an amazing smartwatch, one I rated as best overall smartwatch, one shortcoming it has is the default text input options (i.e. keyboards).
-By default, the watch offers several text input options except no traditional keyboards.
+Sadly, while the Samsung Gear S3 is an amazing smartwatch, one I rated as a best overall smartwatch, one shortcoming it has is the default text input options (i.e. keyboards).
+By default, the watch offers several text input options except for no traditional keyboards.

 I’m really amazed given the care and thought Samsung put into this watch, not to mention they actually provide 4 text input options yet failed to include a traditional keyboard option.
 Even Android Wear watches have a traditional keyboard which is actually quite good.

 Consequently, one of the first things I did after setting up my Gear S3 was to hunt for a better keyboard app.

 I didn’t find 1 keyboard app.
 I found 3.
 I installed all 3.

 This post showcases these 3 keyboard apps, one of which I’m sure you’ll find is better than the default options.

 - Paid Apps for Samsung Galaxy Smartwatches

 - Free Apps for Samsung Galaxy Smartwatches